heyhabito/s3-bucket-inspector/README.md

 ## Configuring

 ### Terraform all the things
 There is an example in the terraform directory of how to set up all the infrastructure for this with terraform including a cloudwatch event which triggers once a day (configurable).
 The AWS console is a massive foot-gun: use code for your infrastructure.

-Unfortunately, at the moment you need to run `package-lambda.sh` before `terraform plan` so that the zip file exists.
-Maybe we can in future use `null_resource` or `archive_file`?
+The lambda is created with a junk zip file as we don't always want to couple the deployment of code and infrastructure.
+The actual code can be updated using `deploy.sh` for each account (e.g. setting the `AWS_PROFILE` environment variable to use a different account).

 ### Buckets
 Two buckets are required: